Demolition Man (film): Filming

 General Motors provided the production team with 18 concept vehicles, including the Ultralite.
 More than 20 fiberglass replicas of the Ultralite were produced to portray civilian and SAPD patrol vehicles in the film.
 After filming had completed, the remaining Ultralites were returned to Michigan as part of GM's concept vehicle fleet.

 The City of L.A. allowed the filmmakers to use and demolish an old Department of Water & Power building in downtown Los Angeles.
 This enabled them to have more control over the explosion, instead of having to cut straight to the building being gone and rubble as they had been forced to do with other projects.
 "We actually created a crater in the middle of the building.
 And have the explosion and rubble more designed, so to speak.
 It's fun to do that, because those big pyrotechnics always look great", Silver noted.

 The film suffered repeated delays, and the original 72-day production schedule ran to 112 days.
 Stallone was out for a week due to injury.
 Heavy rains in Los Angeles delayed filming.
 A soundstage was also damaged in a fire.
 The production went through five assistant directors, and many crew had to leave to work on other projects.
 Insiders at Warner Bros. were critical of Silver for hiring a director without previous feature film experience.
 Silver rejected this view, saying, "Marco's done a brilliant job.
 We're over-schedule because this is a very hard movie to make, not because Marco is inexperienced."

 Demolition Man was the first production to film at the Los Angeles Convention Center after it was rebuilt in the 1990s, it was used as the Cocteau Center.

 "San Angeles" was filmed in Orange County, California.
-Several locations in Irvine were also used.
+Several locations in Irvine and San Diego were also used.

 The S.A.P.D. police station in the background was the GTE Corporate Headquarters in Westlake Village, California (which later became the Baxter Healthcare building, and was used in the first episode of The Orville).

 The Pacific Design Center, in West Hollywood was used for the exterior shot of Lenina Huxley's apartment building.

 The cryo-prison used the exterior of the Metropolitan Detention Center in downtown Los Angeles.
 Filming also took place at Wilshire Courtyard, 5700 and 5750 Wilshire Boulevard.

 A power station in Eagle Rock, Los Angeles, was used as the underground dwellings of Edgar Friendly and the Scraps.